 Ricardo Salinas, Grupo Elektra SA (ELEKTRA*)’s chairman and controlling shareholder, is fighting a losing battle to support the stock amid a 59 percent tumble this year.

 Elektra, a Mexico City-based retail and banking group, plunged 12 percent in the past two days to 569.75 pesos, extending its slide from a record high on Jan.
-4, after MSCI Inc. (MSCI) said it will remove the stock from its global indexes at month-end.
+4, after MSCI Inc. (MSCI:US) said it will remove the stock from its global indexes at month-end.
 Elektra has used its new brokerage unit to buy back shares at above-market prices over the past four weeks, slowing the tumble in Mexico’s worst-performing stock, data compiled by Bloomberg and the stock exchange show.

 The company traded at least 1.13 million of its shares, participating in transactions that accounted for 31 percent of volume, through brokerage Punto Casa de Bolsa since it began operations April 18, according to the data compiled through yesterday.
 While Securities and Exchange Commission guidelines prevent most U.S. companies from dominating their own trading, Mexico sets no such parameters.